bchaloux/bchaloux/README.md

-- 👋 Hi, I’m Benjamin Chaloux!
+- 👋 Hi, I’m Benjamin Chaloux, I am a 2nd year Computer Science (BCosc) student at Laurentian University
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Back-End Development
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning R, Python and JavaScript
-- 💞️ I’m looking to collaborate on any projects that I could help with!
-I'm a second year university student with the desire to help my community!
+- 💞️ I’m looking to collaborate on any projects that I could gain some experience or learn from
-- 📫 How to reach me:
+- 📫 Best way to reach me is by email: bchaloux@outlook.com
-      email: bchaloux@outlook.com